Floessie/frt/README.md

 ### Semaphore

 Semaphores synchronize actions like, "Proceed only when I told you so!"
 Thus, semaphores are "locked" in pristine state, whereas mutexes are unlocked.
 Mutexes must be "given back" via `unlock()`, whereas semaphores are "consumed".
 Usually there's one task `wait()`ing on a semaphore and another one `post()`ing on it.
 The normal (*counting*) semaphores remember how often they were posted so that the waiting task can proceed exactly that many times without blocking.
 Binary semaphores only remember if they were posted but not how often.
+You can create a binary semaphore by passing `true` to the constructor.

 If you want to share data via a buffer (and don't want to use `frt::Queue`), you need a mutex to protect the buffer and a semaphore to notify the consumer.
 When sharing between an ISR and a task, you can't use a mutex, but a *critical section*.